Hadlow Down: Clubs & Societies

+The Hadlow Down Drama & Variety Club thrives and puts on regular stage performances.

 Leisure

-Wilderness Wood is a 62-acre (24.6 ha) of woodland, located near the centre of the village,.
+Wilderness Wood is a 62-acre (24.6 ha) of woodland, located near the centre of the village.

 Tinkers Park is the home of the Claude Jessett collection of traction engines, steam rollers & fair organs is situated at the eastern end of the village.
 Hadlow Down is well known for its association with steam engines similar to those being used in the local rural farming industries many years ago.
 Claude bought his first steam engine 'The Tinker' in 1942 and he used it on his farm at Tinkers Park.
 By the 1950s Claude and his wife Joyce had become interested in the embryonic steam rally scene and, by the early 60's, their collection of steam engines had grown and they were branching out into collecting fairground organs, farming equipment and narrow gauge railways.
 The first annual Tinkers Park steam engine rallies was held in 1966 in aid of Cancer Research.

 The Great Bush Railway is also situated inside Tinkers Park.

 The Playing Field is a Community Area with a children's playground.
 An annual 'Summer Fayre, and late autumn 'Bonfire Night' is also held in the Playing Field.

 Hadlow Down Cricket Club merged in 2007 with a Brighton-based club, Moulsecoomb Wanderers, to form Hadlow Down and Moulsecoomb Wanderers Cricket Club, or HDMWCC.
-The club as HDMWCC play friendly cricket matches only on the Hadlow Down Playing Field.
+The club as HDMWCC play in the Sussex Central league on the Hadlow Down Playing Field.
+HDMWCC finished first as division champions in 2016 and 2023.